dcos/dcos-website/src/blog/2016-12-10_universe_guide_part_1.md

 We need a total of four different files in the directory, but let us start by creating the [marathon.json.mustache](https://github.com/joerg84/universe/blob/neo4j-demo/repo/packages/N/neo4j_tutorial/0/marathon.json.mustache) and [config.json](https://github.com/joerg84/universe/blob/neo4j-demo/repo/packages/N/neo4j_tutorial/0/config.json) files.

 The two key parts of a Universe package are a templated Marathon app definition in a file called `marathon.json.mustache`, and the parameters used to render this template in a `config.json`.
 These parameters can be altered by DC/OS users at install time via the UI (using ”Advanced Install”) or CLI.

+The purpose of `marathon.json.mustache` is to ultimately create a `marathon.json`.
+It uses the [Mustache](http://mustache.github.io/) templating language to configure options.
+These configurations come out of resources used in `resources.json` and options specified in `config.json` file.

 Let us have a look at Arthur’s original [app definition](https://raw.githubusercontent.com/joerg84/developers-guide-to-the-universe/master/neo4j-app.json) and identify potential settings which are likely to vary between different instances.
 The following settings are probably good candidates for parameters: